 In the report filed on November 2, 2021, Best Car said that the next-gen Nissan Serena would be available in the identical two-width versions, a regular 1,695 mm version and a Highway Star 1,750 mm version.
 Thanks to the availability of the more advanced, ProPILOT 2.0 autonomous driving system that allows hands-off single-lane highway driving, the next-gen Serena would be safer.

-Under the hood, the 2022 Nissan Serena would have the second-gen e-Power series hybrid powertrain similar to that of the 2021 Nissan Note, as per the Japanese publication.
-The HR12DE 1.2-litre gas engine producing 60 kW (80 hp) and 103 Nm (76 Lb.-Ft.) would charge the battery pack powering a single motor or two motors depending on the configuration.
+Under the hood, the 2023 Nissan Serena would have the second-gen e-Power series hybrid powertrain, as per Best Car Web’s report from February 2, 2021.
+The HR12DE 1.2-liter engine, as seen in the new Note, producing 60 kW (80 hp) and 103 Nm (76 lb.-ft.), would charge the battery pack powering a single motor or two motors depending on the configuration.

-The single-motor FWD configurations could use the EM47 motor generating 85 kW (114 hp) and 280 Nm (207 Lb.-Ft.).
-The dual-motor AWD configurations are likely to make use of a rear-mounted motor as well, called MM48 and delivering 50 kW (67 hp) and 100 Nm (74 Lb.-Ft.).
-Customers not preferring the e-Power system would have the option of a 2.0-litre gas engine with mild-hybrid technology.
+The single-motor FWD configurations could use the EM47 motor generating 85 kW (114 hp) and 280 Nm (207 lb.-ft.).
+The dual-motor AWD configurations are likely to use the rear-mounted motor ‘MM48,’ and deliver 50 kW (67 hp) and 100 Nm (74 lb.-ft.).
+Customers not convinced about the e-Power system would have the option of a 2.0-liter gasoline engine with mild-hybrid technology.

 1.5L e-Power system